5 Things Everyone Gets Wrong About Recruitment Placement Fees

-#2.
-Avoiding Arbitration Clauses: Our inhouse attorney Samantha Cole hates arbitration clauses when it comes to collection accounts for a good reason.
+Our in-house attorney Samantha Cole hates arbitration clauses when it comes to collection accounts for a good reason.
 Many people see this clause and assume it is the best way to handle everything, but this is not the case.
-It seems great with email contracts, but if something goes wrong, it can backfire on the person who was doing everything right, it is no longer on the person who did something wrong, and it is split evenly between the 2 parties.
+It seems great with email contracts, but if something goes wrong, it can backfire on the person who was doing everything right.
+It is no longer on the person who did something wrong and the costs are instead split evenly between the 2 parties.
 We have seen many people get themselves into trouble agreeing to this clause.

 Taking time to make sure all your t's are crossed and your i's are dotted can pay dividends when trying to collect past due debt.
 If you stay away from these 5 big mistakes so many people fall into, you will save yourself a lot of time and headaches.